 As you'll learn below, the absolute best sake is often those with the highest degree of rice polishing and no alcohol added.

-Cheaper variations, on the other hand, use lower-quality rice that’s less refined and round out the taste by adding more alcohol after the brewing process.
+Cheaper sake variations, on the other hand, use lower-quality rice that's less refined.
+They round out the taste by adding more alcohol after the brewing process.

-Now, that you’ve got some idea of what to expect, let’s take a look at each of the sake taste profiles & characteristics of all the different main sake variants…
+Now, that you've got some idea of what to expect, let's take a look at all the different sake types.
+For each of the main varieties, we've included sake taste profiles & characteristics.

-The sake classification of junmai (junmai-shu) refers broadly to sake made purely from rice, koji, yeast, and water with no other ingredients added.
+The broad sake classification of junmai (junmai-shu) refers to sake made purely from rice, koji, yeast, and water.
+No other sake ingredients may be added.

 More specifically, to qualify as junmai, the sake must: